Tristan-Muggridge/pafin-code-challenge/readme.md

 Good morning/afternoon! <br>
 This application is a RESTful API developed using TypeScript and Node.js that allows users to manage user data in a PostgreSQL database.
 The API supports CRUD operations for user resources and is secured using JWT authentication.

-To run the application, you will need to have Node.js and a running PostgreSQL database installed on your machine.
-You will also need to create a `.env` file in the root directory of the project with the following environment variables:
+To run the application, you will need to have Node.js installed on your machine.
+You will also require an active PostgreSQL server, and a connection string to this server.
+Default values have been provided in code for the env variables, however, you will need to provide a valid DATABASE_URL in the `.env` file in order to connect to your PostgreSQL server.
+If you'd like to change any of the env variables, please do so in the `.env` file.

 ```
 DATABASE_URL=   your_database_url